proteinreport/proteinreport.org/content/events/2nd-eu-sustainable-plant-protein-fermentation-solutions/index.md

 weight: 5000
 uuid: 11335
 ---
-<p><strong>Sustainability is a crucial component underpinning the plant-based trend</strong></p>
+**Sustainability is a crucial component underpinning the plant-based trend**

-<p>Consumers are increasingly asking for clean label credentials, traceability of the product supply chain, nutrition & environmental impact of the products they consume.</p>
+Consumers are increasingly asking for clean label credentials, traceability of the product supply chain, nutrition & environmental impact of the products they consume.

-<p>Plant-based protein has moved to the next level, and its not as simple as just offering a product out in the market.
-Cleaning up the label, strengthening sustainability, sharpening regional sourcing of materials, delivering more diverse offerings on the shelf are some of the focus areas of the plant based protein trend.</p>
+Plant-based protein has moved to the next level, and its not as simple as just offering a product out in the market.
+Cleaning up the label, strengthening sustainability, sharpening regional sourcing of materials, delivering more diverse offerings on the shelf are some of the focus areas of the plant based protein trend.

-<p>Come join us in Prague this 2-3rd October for our 2nd EU Sustainable Plant Protein & Fermentation Solutions conference and network with over 150 participants joining this event from all over the globe.
-Held together with our 6th EU Starch Value Chain, register for both event to maximise your networking opportunities.</p>
+Come join us in Prague this 2-3rd October for our 2nd EU Sustainable Plant Protein & Fermentation Solutions conference and network with over 150 participants joining this event from all over the globe.
+Held together with our 6th EU Starch Value Chain, register for both event to maximise your networking opportunities.

-<p>The conference will share a half-day session with <strong>6th EU Starch Value Chain</strong> conference which will take place on 03-05 Oct 2023.</p>
+The conference will share a half-day session with **6th EU Starch Value Chain** conference which will take place on 03-05 Oct 2023.